devcode1981/File-Provider-Storage/doc/howto/prometheus.md

 minikube service production
 ```

-If the deploy failed, you may need to edit the project's runner token to not
-include capital letters.
-(See Note in the step above.)

 ## View Performance metrics

 Go to **Pipelines ➔ Environments** then click on an Environment.
 You should see